"I bless God for my retreat at CANBURY, as it was the place of the nativity of my children.”

-The house was later sold to an ex Lord Mayor of London, who’s daughter was reportedly locked in the tower to keep her away from the amorous intentions of an improvident Lord.
-This Lord, reputedly disguised himself as a baker’s boy and snuck her out where they had a Fleet wedding.
+The house was later sold to an ex Lord Mayor of London, whose daughter was reportedly locked in the tower to keep her away from the amorous intentions of an improvident Lord.
+This Lord, being well bread, reputedly disguised himself as a baker’s boy and snuck her out where they had a Fleet wedding.
 This Lord being a Northampton, the tower passed to that family and has been ever since.
 The family lived there when they were trying to be quiet during Cromwell’s protectorate but haven’t lived there since.

 Irving and Goldsmith's room.